 - Provides a personalized assessment experience

 - MAP Growth assessment results are immediate, helping teachers to identify strength and growth opportunities for each child

 - Produces easy-to-read, detailed reports

 - Records progress over time, allowing teachers to monitor student growth on a learning continuum to aid in making decisions about tutoring, enrichment and remediation programs that may benefit each student

-We also administer a Faith Knowledge Assessment in April that measures your child’s knowledge of the concepts and principles of the Catholic faith taught in our daily religion classes.
+- The Faith Knowledge Assessment is annually administered, measuring a child’s knowledge of the concepts and principles of the Catholic faith taught in our daily religion classes.

 Reporting to Parents

 Parents receive testing reports in a clear and simple format.
 The information includes:

 - Ranking with peers in a national norm group

 - Projected performance on grade level performance standards

 - MAP Growth uses a RIT scale to accurately measure what students know, regardless of the grade level